ChibiOS/ChibiOS/readme.txt

   added.
 - NEW: Added support for STMicroelectronics NUCLEO-F103RB board.
 A simple demo application has been added.
+- NEW: Added support for STMicroelectronics NUCLEO-F401RE board.
+A simple demo application has been added.

 *** 2.6.4 ***
 - FIX: Fixed insufficient ISR-reserved stack in ARMCMx port when